Saxena-Shivam/question-generator/README.md

-# Question Paper Generator
+# 📈 EMA Adaptive Question Paper Generator

 This project is a **Question Paper Generator** web application built with [Streamlit](https://streamlit.io/) and Python.
-It allows users (teachers, educators, or students) to generate question papers for different classes, subjects, and topics, using both a database of real questions and AI-generated questions.
+It allows teachers and educators to generate question papers for different classes, subjects, and topics, using both a database of real questions and AI-generated questions.
+It now features an **EMA Adaptive Generator** that personalizes question papers for each student based on their past performance.

 ---

-## Features
+## 🌟 Features

+### General Features (Previous Generator)

 1. **Chapter Selection**